JalmarazMartn/customDiagnostics/README.md

 **_With command "JAM Custom Rules.
 Pick a ruleset and apply replacements in all workspace documents" we can pick a ruleset from the list and replace all occurrences in all documents._**

 ![Replace image](https://github.com/JalmarazMartn/customDiagnostics/blob/main/images/bulkReplace.gif?raw=true)

+**_If you only want to apply replace in current document you can execute command "JAM Custom Rules.
+Pick a ruleset and apply replacements in current document"_**

 ### Fixes